About Intravesical Therapy

 During each intravesical treatment

-Most people can go home after the medication is put into their bladder, but some people may need to stay in the clinic area for up to 2 hours.
+Most people can go home after the medicine is put into their bladder.
+Some people may need to stay in the clinic area for up to 2 hours.
 Your healthcare provider will give you more instructions during your appointment.

-While the intravesical therapy medication is in your bladder, you can do all your normal activities.
-You don’t need to do any special activities or movements (such as lying down and moving from side to side) for the medication to work.
+While the intravesical therapy medicine is in your bladder, you can do all your normal activities.
+You do not need to do any special activities or movements.
+For example, you do not need to lay down or move from side to side for the medicine to work.

 Emptying your bladder

-When your treatment time is up, urinate to let the medication out of your bladder.
+When your treatment time is up, urinate to let the medicine out of your bladder.
 Empty your bladder completely.

 You may need to take special steps each time you urinate for the first 6 hours after you first urinate.
-Your healthcare provider will tell you which of the following steps to follow.
+Your healthcare provider will tell you which of these steps to follow.
 You may not need to follow all of them.

 • Sit on the toilet when you urinate.
 This helps prevent splashing.

 • After you urinate, pour 1 cup of bleach into the toilet.
-Leave it in the toilet for 15 minutes, close the toilet lid if there is one and flush twice.
+Leave it in the toilet for 15 minutes.
+Close the toilet lid if there is one, and flush 2 times.

 • Clean up body fluid spills with 2 pairs of gloves and disinfectant sanitizing wipes.

 • If available, use a separate toilet from family members for 48 hours (2 days) after the first urination.
-If the household only has one bathroom, keep disinfecting sanitizing wipes near the toilet to clean the toilet seat and rim after each use.
-After the 48 hours (2 days), the toilet and bathroom floor should be washed.
+There may only be 1 bathroom.
+If so, keep disinfecting sanitizing wipes near the toilet to clean the toilet seat and rim after each use.
+After 48 hours (2 days), wash the toilet and bathroom floor.

 After you urinate, wash your hands and genital area well.
 This will help keep your skin from getting irritated.

-• Use soap and warm water or moistened wipes (such as baby wipes or flushable wipes) to wipe your perineal area (the area between your legs) and upper thighs.
+• Use soap and warm water or moistened wipes, such as baby wipes.
+Wipe your perineal area (between your legs) and upper thighs.

 • If any liquid gets on your skin when you urinate, wash the area with soap and warm water.